-If IP interfaces have not been configured, add IP interfaces as needed.
-For more information, refer to Section 4.7.2, "Adding an IP Interface".
+If switch IP interfaces have not been configured, add IP interfaces as needed.
+For more information, refer to Section 4.7.1.2, "Adding a Switch IP Interface".

-Adding an IP Interface
+Adding a Switch IP Interface

-To add an IP interface, do the following:
+To add a switch IP interface, do the following:

-1. Navigate to Administration " Configure IP Interfaces.
-The IP Interfaces table appears.
+1. Navigate to Administration " Configure IP Interfaces " Configure Switch IP Interfaces.
+The Switch IP Interfaces table appears.